xTerradon/farmrpg-automate/README.md

 # farmrpg-automate
-A collection of automations for farmrpg.com
+A collection of automations for farmrpg.com using selenium

+## Features
+- Login
+- Harvesting
+- Planting Crops